kdaily/aws-cli/proposals/pr-contrib-guide.md

 ### Review

-We will maintain a queue of issues that are ready for review once they are through the implementation and ready for review phase.
+We will maintain a queue of issues that are ready for review once they are through the implementation and ready for review stage.

 We do not want to discourage users from contributing or proposing changes, but we need to acknowledge that the maintainers still have limited bandwidth to give